bb-acarrera/PLUTO/docs/validator.md

 - **LogDirectory** the folder where the error logs of processing files will be stored
 - **RunsDirectory** the folder where the processing details will be stored

+## 4. Running Rulesets (COMPLETE THIS!!!)

+Running stops immediately when a rule posts an error to the error log.

 [ruleset]: docs/ruleset.md
 [rules]: docs/rules.md